pendo-io/snippets/guides/advancingGuides/advanceGuideUsingDynamicPermalinkButton/readme.md

 Here we have 2 option to trigger the dynamic permalik

-1. Using a clickable image in the guide, use the
+**1. Using a clickable image in the guide, use the UsingClickableImage folder for codes.**

 <img width="576" alt="Screenshot 2022-12-14 at 3 52 33 PM" src="https://user-images.githubusercontent.com/15645502/207569904-bbdd89e1-1167-4922-af61-081c0992f570.png">

-2. Using default button provided within guides, use the
+**2. Using default button provided within guides, use the UsingDefaultGuideButtons folder for codes**

 <img width="576" alt="Screenshot 2022-12-14 at 3 53 33 PM" src="https://user-images.githubusercontent.com/15645502/207570079-d22f104b-60e9-4368-b8f7-a12371803a1f.png">